DavidSchirduan/DavidSchirduan.github.io/_posts/2025-01-17-valley-campaign-writeup.md

 _Eamon, Willow, Gerrick_

 **MORNING**.
 The Players leave the Champion and Blackguard (waiting for the Knights to leave first to avoid an ambush).
 They come across Willow who is looking for travelling partners.
-An hour or two later they see Gluster Fumm (Aspiring Hero) asking for help along the roadside.
+An hour or two later they see Gluster Fumm {Aspiring Hero} asking for help along the roadside.
 Gluster fire his arrow at something in the sky, and wants their help finding it.
 But first he plans to tie his heroic ribbon to the Festschrift Tree.

 **AFTERNOON**.
-The Players arrive at the Festschrift Tree, but the keeper, Alastor (Garden Neutrality) will not let Gluster tie a ribbon until he actually accomplishes something heroic.
-Willow swears an Oath of Garden Neutrality, and Alastor accepts it. ♠ Alastor gives Willow a letter for Grymothy (Wizards).
+The Players arrive at the Festschrift Tree, but the keeper, Alastor {Garden Neutrality} will not let Gluster tie a ribbon until he actually accomplishes something heroic.
+Willow swears an Oath of Garden Neutrality, and Alastor accepts it. ♠ Alastor gives Willow a letter for Grymothy {Wizard}.
 The Players nap in the safety of Alastor's grove.
 - ♠ Eamon dreams of a man shackled to a tall tower.
 - ♠ Gerrick dreams of a knight crying golden tears.